richardltc/boxwallet/README.md

 # What is BoxWallet? #

-BoxWallet is a single binary multi-coin CLI tool, that gets your coin-of-choice wallet/node set-up fast with just a few commands:
+BoxWallet is a single binary multi-coin CLI tool, that gets your coin-of-choice wallet/node set-up ***fast*** with just a few commands:

-boxwallet "coin" - allows you to choose your coin of choice, which, when selected, downloads the projects core files from their official website and installs them automatically.
+boxwallet `coin` - allows you to choose your coin of choice, which then downloads the projects core files from their official website and installs them automatically.

-boxwallet "start" - starts the coin's daemon, which syncs the Blockchain.
+boxwallet `start` - starts the coin's daemon, which syncs the Blockchain.

-boxwallet "dash" - displays a dashboard with the coins Blockchain and wallet info.
+boxwallet `dash` - displays a dashboard with the coins Blockchain and wallet info.

 ## What are some of BoxWallet's features? ##

-* Install and run a CLI node or wallet simple, by using two commands: `coin`, to choose your coin of choice and `start` to start the syncing.
+* Install and run a CLI node or wallet simply, by using two commands: `coin`, to choose your coin and `start` to start the syncing.
-* Setting up multiple nodes/staking wallets on a single machine, and easily switch between them.
+* Setting up multiple nodes/staking wallets on a single machine, and easily switch between them using the `coin` command.
 * Viewing your wallet/node that might be running on a Pi, from another computer such as Linux, Mac or Windows.
 * Displaying the staking status of your wallet.
 * Displaying blockchain and master node syncing status.